|

 */

-public void sayHelloFromServiceBean();
+public interface Service {public void sayHelloFromServiceBean();

 }

-, that takes no parameters and returns void.
+The code shows that the Service business interface has one method, sayHelloFromServiceBean(), that takes no parameters and returns void.

-The following code shows the bean file that implements the preceding Service
+The following code shows the bean file that implements the preceding Service interface; the code in bold is described after the example:

 package examples;

-import static javax.ejb.TransactionAttributeType.*;
+import static javax.ejb.TransactionAttributeType.*;import javax.ejb.Stateless;

 * Bean file that implements the Service business interface.